Balthild of Chelles: Other sources

 Sainted Women of the Dark Ages states that Balthild "was not the first Merovingian queen to begin her career in servitude".
 Other Merovingian queens who arose from servile status include Fredegund, the mother of Clothaire II; Bilichild, the wife of Theudebert of Austrasia; and possibly Nanthild, the mother of Clovis II.
+However, research has shown that the slavery of Balthild was probably an invention and that she in fact belonged to an upper-class Anglo-Saxon family.

 During the minority of Clotaire III, she had to deal with the attempted coup of Grimoald, the major domus of Austrasia, but she enjoyed the continued support of her former master Erchinoald, who became a sort of 'political mentor' to her throughout her marriage to Clovis II.

 According to some historians, Balthild's creation of and involvement with monasteries was perhaps an act to "balance or even neutralize the efforts of the aristocratic opposition".
 By installing her supporters as bishops of different sees, she gained even greater power as a ruler.

 According to the Vita Sancti Wilfrithi by Stephen of Ripon, Bathild was a ruthless ruler, in conflict with the bishops and perhaps responsible for several assassinations.
 However, the bishop she so famously murdered, Dalfinus, is not listed as a bishop of Lyon.
 The story may have been written to embellish the life of Wilfrid.

 A fragment of an apron thought to have belonged to Balthild is taken by scholars as evidence for her piety and frugality.
-Her devotion to her faith and forsaking of luxury is evident from a cross embroiled on the apron in silk, rather than gold thread.
+Her devotion to her faith and forsaking of luxury is evident from a cross embroidered on the apron in silk, rather than gold thread.